 Interest in bottle collecting in the Baltimore area has been generated by the fact that Baltimore had such a long, rich history in the manufacture of bottles and other glass products.
 Glass production ranked as Baltimore's 3rd top industry at its peak during the 19th century.
 The Baltimore Glassworks, for example, was an excellent producer of a broad variety of bottles during that era.
 Many of these bottles were dug by individuals in sites all over the city and surrounding counties.
 This led to the fascinating hobby of antique bottle collecting with a predominant focus on bottles manufactured in Baltimore.

-The club meets usually on the 2nd Friday of the month at 7:30 p.m. from September through June at Loch Raven High School (see Meetings Page for schedule and details).
+Information on club meetings can be found on the Meetings Page.
 Every meeting includes a program, which may involve a speaker presentation or participation from the members.
 Prior to the meetings, members bring in bottles from their collections or those recently acquired to display or sell.
 In addition, other opportunities exist at the meetings to show and discuss bottles, socialize, answer questions from new collectors, and participate in drawings for bottle prizes.
 A popular feature is the Theme Bottle segment where members bring in bottles that are connected in some way-even marginally-to an event in the month the meeting takes place.
 The club provides refreshments.

 Among the club's activities are special events, such as the annual summer picnic and the Holiday Party (during the December meeting) where music, prizes, games and good food add to the festive atmosphere.
 In addition, we present the club's annual Distinguished Service Award at the Holiday Party-a tradition which began in 1999-to a long time member of the club who provided excellent service to the club over the years and continues to be active.
 We publish an excellent newsletter, the Baltimore Bottle Digger, which contains interesting articles, information and club news.
-The newsletter is published 10 months a year (none in July or August).
+The newsletter is published 11 months a year (none in August).